kkuismin/frontend-programming-game-app/README.md

 Game app with React, MUI, Bootstrap, Node, Express and SQLite.
 Assignment for Frontend programming course.

+The app has CRUD operations.
+The user can also search for games that are on the library.
+Data from Random User Generator API is used for user profile page.

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).